HershbergerLab/hershlab-website/index.md

 %}

 {% capture text %}
 We are working to characterize, understand, and improve nutritional quality and flavor in vegetables.
+Stay tuned as we figure out *which* vegetables...

 {%
   include link.html